OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 #timecounter(1)

 *Key Takeaways*:
-1. *CSP* is the foundation of logical reasoning — LLMs need solvers for hard constraints
+1. LLMs need a reasoner to take care of hard constraints.
-2. *Branching* = divide-and-conquer with provable complexity bounds
-3. *Optimal branching* can be computed automatically — no expert rules needed!
+2. *Branching*, reflect human wisdom of case by case analysis, has an (locally) optimal strategy, in terms of \# of branches.
-4. *Applications*: MIS (physics), Circuit SAT (cryptography), and more
+4. *Applications*: Maximum independent set, Circuit SAT and more.

 #align(center, box(stroke: black, inset: 15pt, fill: yellow.lighten(80%))[
   *Case by case* - there is a better way.